Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 The Jennerbahn is just a short walk from Lake Königssee, but before heading up the mountain, be sure to check the weather conditions and views from the top of Jenner Mountain.

+You can purchase tickets online or at the ticket booth upon arrival.
 The resources section of this post contains links to the live webcam view and the online ticketing page.

-5. Old Town Berchtesgaden and Kirchleitn Kapelle
+5. Old Town Berchtesgaden & Kirchleitn Kapelle

 If you’re looking for a free, simple yet charming and scenic experience in Berchtesgaden during your day trip from Salzburg, exploring Old Town Berchtesgaden and visiting Kirchleitn Kapelle are the perfect activities.